ojaswee/Parallel_programming_for_matrix_multiplication/README.md

 2) Then click on Project (available in Toolbar)
 3) Properties->C/C++->language->OpenMP support:yes

 In this program, we have 2 matrices, and we want to multiply them.
-First, we try the sequential method and calculate the time taken then we do it by parallelize the task and record the time taken Now we compare the speedup
+First, we try the sequential method and calculate the time taken then we do it by parallelizing the task (with 2,4 and 8 threads) and record the time to execute.
+Now we compare the speedup

 Speedup = (time taken by sequential code)/(time taken by parallel code)